qwabena37/airbnb-clone-project/README.md

     Rate limiting: this system defines and manages the ratings a user to create for a property.
     Protecting user data: security is essential in protecting user data to prevent unauthorize access and modification to user data.
     Securing payments: security features to secure payments deny intruders from having access to payment systems.

+  CI/CD Pipeline
+    A CI/CD pipeline is an automated process that streamlines software development by integrating, testing and deploying code changes continuously.CI stands for Continuous Integration whereas CD stands for Continuous Delivery/Deployment.
+It aims to release software updates faster and more reliably.
+Some CI/CD Pipelines include GitHub Actions, Docker, GitLab, CircleCI, Jenkins, TeamCity, Azure DevOps Server etc